 Liz Bluper (a.k.a.
 Rachel) is a mother-in-law expert and M.I.L.D.E.W.
 Containment Specialist who has shared her strategies, stories and humor in Real Simple magazine and on radio shows across the country.

 She graduated cum laude from the University of Pennsylvania and received her certificate in Management Information Systems from Columbia University.
 Liz lives in Connecticut with her husband and three children.

 Renée Plastique (a.k.a.
 Diane) is a mother-in-law expert and M.I.L.D.E.W.
 Containment Specialist.
 She has shared her humor-infused expertise in Real Simple magazine, on Chicago’s ABC News, Fox News and WGN News, as well as on radio shows across the country.

 Renée graduated from the University of Pennsylvania’s Wharton School.
-She is a mother, a writer and she runs her own startup consulting firm, Startup Distillery, where she helps entrepreneurs start new businesses or grow existing ones.
+She is a mother, a writer and she runs her own startup consulting firm, Startup Distillery, where she helps entrepreneurs launch successful businesses and secure funding.
 Renée lives in Chicago with her husband, two boys and dog.